-Microsoft were under constant criticisms for not enabling the Windows XP firewall by default.
+Microsoft was under constant criticisms for not enabling the Windows XP firewall by default.
 Yet Apple seems to get away scot-free with following in Windows XP’s footsteps by not enabling the firewall by default on Mac.

 Microsoft included a firewall in Windows XP in October 2001 but did not enable it by default until August 2004 with the release of Windows XP Service Pack 2.
 The decision to turn the built-in firewall on by default came after a series of serious and widespread security incidents and attacks plagued the operating system in 2003–2004.

 Macs are sitting ducks allowing all packets unhindered to be delivered to all services on the machine.
 With a firewall in place on every Mac, Macs would become less appealing targets to attackers.
 Almost all network services are disabled by default on Mac.

 Unsigned applications bring up a dialog asking the user to allow them to listen for incoming connections.
 Notably, the default answer in this dialog is “Allow”; breaking with security software design traditions which usually opts to defaulting such dialogs to “Deny”.

-The router standing as a gatekeeper in IPv4-only networks in homes and small-businesses is becoming less of a security measure with the ongoing deployment of IPv6.
-It’s a well-known problem that IPv6 networks, where routers with their port forwarding and firewalling take a step back from their gatekeeper duties, give every machine it’s own public address and direct connection to the public internet.
+The router standing as a gatekeeper in IPv4-only networks in homes and small businesses is becoming less of a security measure with the ongoing deployment of IPv6.
+It’s a well-known problem that IPv6 networks, where routers with their port forwarding and firewalling take a step back from their gatekeeper duties, give every machine its own public address and direct connection to the public internet.

 An iOS firewall could share the same auto-configuring behavior as its Mac counterpart to avoid inconveniencing users.
-While it’s harder to imagine an attack for these devices that don’t really have any listing services open to the internet, it would help lower the potential for a future attack.
+While it’s harder to imagine an attack for these devices that don’t have any listing services open to the internet, it would help lower the potential for a future attack.

 I hope they’ll turn the firewall on by default in the next iterations of their operating systems.
 There would probably not be a big announcement about this on stage at their main keynote event, but the firewall could still be silently switched on to reaffirm Apple’s stance on security.

-Update (): Two years later with macOS 10.13 due to release in another two months, there are still no signs that the firewall will be enabled by default.
+Update (): Two years later with MacOS 10.13 due to release in another two months, there are still no signs that the firewall will be enabled by default.